 BBH offers certain approved investment strategies through our BBH Wealth Strategies private funds platform, which allows qualified clients to gain access to third-party managers and their related investment strategies.
 Certain BBH Wealth Strategies private funds are managed by BBH or an affiliate of BBH, and others are managed by a selected third-party manager.
-Other BBH Wealth Strategies private funds are a "fund of funds" in which the fund invests substantially all of its assets into an unregistered underlying Third-Party Fund or Proprietary Fund.
-In all cases, BBH serves as the administrator for the BBH Wealth Strategies private funds and, other than in the context of a "fund of funds", the custodian of the underlying fund.
+Other BBH Wealth Strategies private funds are a "fund of funds" in which the BBH Wealth Strategies fund invests substantially all of its assets into an unregistered underlying Third-Party Fund or Proprietary Fund.
+In limited circumstances at the discretion of the third-party manager, Multi-Family Office clients can access a third-party manager's strategy through the purchase of individual securities as part of a separately managed account rather than in a co-mingled investment vehicle.
+In all cases, BBH serves as the administrator for the BBH Wealth Strategies private funds and, other than in the context of a "fund of funds", the custodian of the BBH Wealth Strategies fund.
 In instances in which BBH serves as custodian, BBH has daily visibility into the underlying holdings of the fund's portfolio, which permits BBH to monitor portfolio activity and verify that the manager is adhering to the stated investment strategy of the fund as described in the fund's offering documents.
 Investing in private funds is not suitable for all clients.
 These investments are intended for accredited investors and qualified purchasers who are willing to bear the risks described in the below section entitled "GENERAL MATTERS: Investment Risks - Risks Related to Alternative Investments (e.g., Private Funds or Private Markets)".
 In addition, a fuller discussion of the risks and conflicts associated with a BBH Wealth Strategies private fund is contained in the private placement memorandum and similar offering document(s) of the respective fund, which are available to investors in such fund on the BBH web-based private funds portal (the "Private Funds Client Portal").